EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We have used docker in Cloud Run and when running Cloud Engine.
+We have used docker both for local development but also especially for deployment in te cloud.
+We have used docker in Cloud Run to deploy apis and when running Cloud Engine for training the model.

-We have a dockerfiles for training, one for inference api and one for data drift api.
-Each of these docker images download the requirements and copies the relevant files.
+We have seperate dockerfiles; one for training, one for inference api and one for data drift api.
+Each of these docker images download the requirements and copies the relevant files and run the appropriate entry point script tailored for its specific purpose.

 To eg run training in docker, one would run
 `docker run train:latest`

 link to one docker file: https://github.com/EmilieNilsson1/mlops_project/blob/main/dockerfiles/train.dockerfile

-Artiffact docker image: 'docker run europe-west1-docker.pkg.dev/endless-galaxy-447815-e4/my-container/artifact-image:latest'
+when working in the cloud we have saved our docker images to the artifact registry, and from here it can be run like:
+`docker run europe-west1-docker.pkg.dev/endless-galaxy-447815-e4/my-container/artifact-image:latest`

 ### Question 16